yassinbouasri/dependency-injection-attributes/sfcasts/asalias.md

 In `ButtonRemote`, we *could* inject the logger service and log the button presses right here.
 But technically... this violates something called the "single responsibility principle".
-That's just a fancy way of saying that an object should only do one thing.
-In this case, this object handles pressing buttons.
+That's just a fancy way of saying that a class should only do one thing.
+Right now, this class handles pressing buttons.
 Adding logging here would make it do two things.
+And that's probably fine, but let's challenge ourselves!

-Instead, we're going to use a design pattern called "Decoration".
-Fancy!
+Instead, we'll use a design pattern called "Decoration" by creating a new class that wraps, or "decorates", `ButtonRemote`.

-We're going to create a new class that wraps, or "decorates", our `ButtonRemote`.
+In `src/Remote/`, create a new PHP class called `LoggingRemote`.
+This is our "decorator" and it needs the same methods as the class it's decorating.

-In `src/Remote`, create a new PHP class called `LoggingRemote`.
-This is our "decorator".
-We need it to have the same methods as the object it's decorating.
-So copy the two methods from `ButtonRemote`, paste them here and remove their guts.
+Copy the two methods from `ButtonRemote`, paste them here and remove their guts.
 Add a constructor, and inject the logger service with `private LoggerInterface` (the one from `Psr\Log`) `$logger`.
 Now, inject the object we're decorating: `private ButtonRemote $inner`.
 I like to use `$inner` as the parameter name when creating decorators.

-In our methods, first, defer them to the inner object.
+In each method, first, defer to the inner object.
 In `press()`, write `$this->inner->press($name);` and in `buttons()`, `return $this->inner->buttons()`.

-Now, let's add logging to `press()`.
-Before the inner press, write `$this->logger->info('Pressing button {$name}')` and add a context array with `'name' => $name`.
+*Now* let's add the logging.
+Before the inner press, add `$this->logger->info('Pressing button {$name}')` and add a context array with `'name' => $name`.
 This curly brace stuff is a mini-templating system used by Monolog, Symfony's logger.
-Copy this and paste below the inner press and rename "Pressing" to "Pressed".
+Copy this, paste below the inner press and change "Pressing" to "Pressed".

 Decorator done!

-To actually use our decorator, in `RemoteController`, instead of injecting `ButtonRemote`, inject `LoggingRemote`.
+To actually *use* this decorator, in `RemoteController`, instead of injecting `ButtonRemote`, inject `LoggingRemote`.

 Let's try it!
 Back in our app, press the power button and jump into the profiler for the last request.
-We can see that the logic from `ButtonRemote` is still being called.
+We can see that the logic from `ButtonRemote` *is* still being called.
 And if we check out the "Logs" panel, we see the messages!

-You may have noticed our two remotes have the same methods - this is a sign that we need a common interface.
-Create a new class in `src/Remote` called `RemoteInterface`.
+The two remote classes have the same methods, which this is a sign that we could use a common interface.
+Create a new class in `src/Remote/` called `RemoteInterface`.
-Copy the `press()` method *stub* from `LoggerRemote` and paste it into `RemoteInterface`.
+Copy the `press()` method *stub* from `LoggerRemote` and paste it here.
 Do the same for `buttons()`.

-Now let's have both our remotes implement this interface.
-In `ButtonRemote`, add `implements RemoteInterface`.
-Do the same in `LoggingRemote`.
+Next, make both remote classes implement this interface.
+In `ButtonRemote`, add `implements RemoteInterface`... and do the same in `LoggingRemote`.

-Take a look at `LoggerRemote`'s constructor.
-We're hardcoding `ButtonRemote` here so let's change to `RemoteInterface`.
+In `LoggerRemote`'s constructor, Change `ButtonRemote` to `RemoteInterface`.
+We don't *have* to do this, but now that we have an interface, that's really the best thing to type-hint.

 Back in the app, refresh and...
 Error!

-> Cannot autowire service "LoggingRemote": argument "$inner" of method "__construct()"
+> Cannot autowire service `LoggingRemote`: argument `$inner` of method `__construct()`
-> references interface "RemoteInterface" but no such service exists.
+> references interface `RemoteInterface` but no such service exists.

-This error occurs when Symfony tries to autowire an interface but there are multiple implementations.
-We need to tell Symfony which implementation to use.
-The error message contains a hint:
+This happens when Symfony tries to autowire an interface but there are multiple implementations.
+We need to tell Symfony *which* of our two service to use when we type-hint `RemoteInterface`.
+And the error even gives us a hint!

 > You should maybe alias this interface to one of these existing services:
 > "ButtonRemote", "LoggingRemote".

 Ah, we need to "alias" our interface.
-This tells Symfony which implementation to use.
+Technically, this will create a new service whose id is `App\Remote\RemoteInterface`, but is really just an alias - or a pointer - to one of our *real* remote services.

-We can do this with, you guessed it, another attribute: `#[AsAlias]`.
-This gets added to the class that we want to use as the implementation.
+Do this with, you guessed it, another attribute: `#[AsAlias]`.
+In `ButtonRemote`, our inner-most class, add `#[AsAlias]`.

-Hmm, which of our remote objects should be the alias?
-When using decoration, you'll want the inner-most object to be the alias.
-In our case, that's `ButtonRemote` so open that and add `#[AsAlias]`.
 This tells Symfony:

 > Hey!
 When you need to autowire a `RemoteInterface`, use `ButtonRemote`.

-Back in our app, refresh and... error's gone!
-Press the "volume up" button and check the profiler.
-Button logic is still being called and if we check the "Logs" panel, there's our messages.
+Back in our app, refresh and... the error is gone!
+Press "volume up" and check the profiler.
+The button logic is still being called and if we check the "Logs" panel, there are our messages.

-Check out our `RemoteController`.
-We're still injecting a concrete instance of our service.
-Change this to `RemoteInterface`.
+Open up `RemoteController`: we're still injecting a concrete instance of our service.
+That's fine, but we can be fancier now and use `RemoteInterface`.

 Back in the app, press "channel down" and check the profiler.
-Button logic is working, but our logs are gone!
+The button logic is working, but our logs are gone!

-Since we aliased `RemoteInterface` to `ButtonRemote`, Symfony doesn't know about our decoration!
+Because we aliased `RemoteInterface` to `ButtonRemote`, Symfony doesn't know about our decoration!
+When it sees the `RemoteInterface` type-hint, it injects `ButtonRemote`, not `LoggingRemote`.

 We need to configure "service decoration" with another attribute: `#[AsDecorator]`.